Course Detail - Furness College, Cumbria

 The College has its own Teacher Education Tutors with a wide range of experience of teaching.

 Liz Gibson is the course leader, teacher and observer.
 Liz can be contacted on: 01229 841229 or at Liz.gibson@furness.ac.uk for all aspects related to the programme management and delivery.
 Liz has over 30 years’ experience of teaching in the Further Education and Skills sector.
-Liz has a master’s degree in Education and Training; research pathway and is currently an editor for the UCLan Through the Looking Glass journal.
+Liz has a master’s degree in Education and Training; research pathway and is currently an editor for The University of Lancashire Through the Looking Glass journal.
 Liz has a particular interest in the experiences of trainee teachers and how they learn and develop their pedagogical knowledge in practice.
 Her knowledge and experience in this area means she is able to support new teachers in a way that enables them to develop in a safe and supportive environment.

 What do trainee teachers say?